 According to the United States Department of Transportation's National Highway Traffic Safety Administration (NHTSA), there are strict laws regarding trailer lights.

-Many trailers have the electrical for lights running through the trailer tubes, yet for wires that are not, they should always be securely tied down.
+Many trailers have the electrical for lights running through the trailer tubes, yet for wires that aren't, they should always be securely tied down.

 While checking your trailer lights, also double-check for:

 - Burnt-out bulbs that need replacement

 - Cracked or damaged wires or connectors